Freiburg's History for Pedestrians

 The War of Spanish Succession (1701-1713)

-Eventually the peace treaty of Rastatt in 1714 confirms all of Louis' acquisitions except for those on the right bank of the Rhine: Freiburg, Breisach and Kehl are returned to the Empire.
+Eventually the Peace Treaty of Rastatt in 1714 confirms all of Louis' acquisitions except those on the right bank of the Rhine: Freiburg, Breisach and Kehl are returned to the Empire.

 Fredrick the Great (1740-1786)

 They call him the Great, Prussia's King Frederick II although or because he was one of the greatest warmongers in European history?
 Maybe his tolerance in religious matters, the abolishment of serfdom, the recognition of independent courts of justice and the introduction of potatoes as staple food in Prussia justify Frederick's surname.
 But already contemporaries were divided in their appreciation of Old Fritz.
-Johann Wolfgang von Goethe always glorifying great personalities reports that in his youth his family was divided in those adhering to the Austrian Emperor and those admiring the Prussian King.
-He himself was Fritzian minded but said he couldn't care less about Prussia.
+Johann Wolfgang von Goethe always glorifying great personalities writes in his memoirs that in his youth his family was divided in those adhering to the Austrian Emperor and those admiring the Prussian King.
+He himself was Fritzian minded but says he could not care less about Prussia.

 The reason for this polarization is Frederick’s struggle for an enlargement of Prussia's territory.
-When his father the Soldier's King dies in 1740 the young King not only inherits a well filled Treasury but the best trained standing army in Europe.
-As a student he had written in his book The Anti-Machiavelli: War is such an abyss of misery, its outcome is so unsure and its consequences for a country are so disastrous that Princes should consider and reconsider this option before going to war whilst now as a King he states: A Prince’s first worry should be to survive, the second one to enlarge his territory.
-This sounds pretty familiar and like Louis XIV in the West 70 years earlier Frederick now attacks Habsburg territory in the East.
+When his father the Soldier-king dies in 1740 Frederick not only inherits a well filled treasury but the best trained standing army in Europe.
+As a student he wrote in his book The Anti-Machiavelli: War is such an abyss of misery, its outcome is so unsure and its consequences for a country are so disastrous that princes should consider and reconsider this option before going to war whilst now as a king he states: A prince’s first worry should be to survive, the second one to enlarge his territory.
+This sounds pretty familiar and like Louis XIV in the west 70 years earlier Frederick now attacks Habsburg territory in the east.
 In a war of aggression he occupies Silesia, Austrian’s granary.
-Frederick’s crime of war is particularly serious as he as a German Elector attacks his Empress, a charming young Lady of 23, Maria-Theresa.
-That is one reason why Friedrich Schiller said about Frederick: I cannot grow fond of that character.
+Frederick’s war crime is particularly distgusting as he as a German Elector attacks his Empress, a charming young Lady of 23, Maria-Theresa.
+That is one reason why Friedrich Schiller said about Frederick: I cannot grow fond of this character.

 The French Occupy Freiburg for the Third Time